zehrabuse/ride-cancellation-prediction-ml/docs/02_feature_engineering_documentation.md

 # Feature Engineering Documentation

 ## Purpose
-This notebook converts the cleaned dataset into a model-ready dataset with feature extraction and encoding.
+This notebook(`RDP_Feature_Engineering.ipynb`) converts the cleaned dataset into a model-ready dataset with feature extraction and encoding.

 ## Steps Taken